 Share Some Love ❤️

-- 1 qt Bullion beef, turkey or chicken
+- 1 qt broth beef, turkey or chicken

-- Place 70% of the mixture into a plastic bag, try pressing all of it into the bottom of the bag, forming a log shape.
+- Place about 70% of the herb butter into a plastic storage bag.
+Press it towards the bottom of the bag, forming a log shape.
+Place the bag in the refrigerator to harden.